Bank of Korea warns of weaker growth after cutting rates again | The Japan Times

 SEOUL – South Korea’s central bank warned Wednesday that economic growth would be weaker than forecast after cutting its policy rate for the second time this year as a global downturn pummels exports and weighs on prices.

 The bank said growth this year wouldn’t reach the 2.2 percent forecast it gave in July.
-Gov. Lee Ju-yeol said he wanted to see data for the third quarter due next week before making a new projection, when asked at a news conference if the economy would expand less than 2 percent this year.
+When asked at a news conference if the economy would expand less than 2 percent this year, Gov. Lee Ju-yeol said he wanted to see data for the third quarter due next week before making a new projection.

 With Wednesday’s rate cut already priced into markets, attention focused on whether the bank would signal further cuts to come.
 Lee, who has warned that South Korea cannot lower rates as much as other key economies can, said the BOK still has room to reduce rates if needed and wasn’t in need of unconventional measures to support growth and prices.